samuelberston/ReviewsAPI/README.md

 # ReviewsAPI

-Project Description:
-Built a scalable and optimized SQL database and server to handle 10M+ lines of data and serve it to a front end application with speed
+I built a scalable and optimized SQL database and server to handle 10M+ lines of data and serve it to a front end application with speed

 *Technologies Used*